If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

-Normally you must be 18 or over to open a Revolut account.
+Normally you must be 18 or over and be legally capable to open a Revolut account.
 If you are under 18 and we let you have a Revolut account or any other service, we'll let you know any special terms and conditions that apply.

 - open more than one Revolut personal account for your own individual use; or